 Public Comment on Draft Recommendation

-Public Comment on Draft Recommendation

 There were no specific public comments on this issue, and/or any comments received were in agreement with the Report's findings.

-Final Recommendation #7
+Final Recommendation #

 To support public participation, ICANN should review capacity of the language services department versus the Community need for the service using Key Performance Indicators (KPIs), and make relevant adjustments such as improving translation quality and timeliness.
 ICANN should implement continuous improvement of translation and interpretation services including benchmarking of procedures used by international organizations such as the United Nations.